 Fitness Instructor: Job Outlook and Educational Requirements

 Fitness instructors design programs that help clients meet their health and fitness goals.
 Instructors who work one-on-one with clients are called personal trainers.
-Instructors usually teach classes focusing on one particular type of exercise, such as Pilates, aerobics or weight-training.
-Read on to find out information about the job outlook and educational requirements for fitness instructors.
+Instructors usually teach classes focusing on one particular type of exercise, such as Pilates, aerobics or weight training.
+Required education and training for these professionals is generally determined by their employers.

 While a bachelor's degree is not a standard educational requirement, the BLS noted that employers generally preferred applicants who hold bachelor's degrees in fields such as physical fitness, physical education and exercise science.
 Coursework related to these programs include sports safety and first aid, anatomy and physiology, human nutrition, exercise physiology and kinesiology.
 Many degree programs allow students to choose career-based concentrations, such as public health, physical education and recreation leadership.
 Some managerial positions may require a master's degree.